bwprice/PondCritters/index.md

-# Welcome to Pond Critters

 This simple website aims to provide help identifying the major invertebrate groups you are likely to encounter during a pond dip.
 Not all groups are covered yet..

 ## Health & Safety
 It's important to pond dip safely:
 1. Always make sure you've done a comprehensive risk assessment before beginning.
 2. Never pond dip alone, you might need help.
 3. Whenever working with water samples you should use gloves and wash your hands when done.
 4. Make sure to cover any scrapes / grazes or cuts.
 5. Be on the lookout for symptoms of Weils disease: [https://www.nhs.uk/conditions/leptospirosis/](url)

 ## How to pond dip